Everything You Need to Become a Pearl Expert

-Pearls are valued by a combination of qualities, such as size, color, shape, luster, symmetry and lack of any flaws on the surface (#Flawless!).
+Pearls are valued by a combination of qualities, such as size, color, shape, luster, symmetry and lack of any flaws on the surface (#Flawless).
 When it comes to high quality, the usual rule for pearl jewelry is ‘the more the better’.
 The bigger, whiter, rounder and smoother pearls are, the higher their quality is and the more they cost.
 Because no two pearls (like no two customers) are ever exactly alike, sorting pearls is an extremely difficult and time-consuming process, which can add to the jewelry’s cost as well.

-A ‘Natural Pearl’ is formed when an irritant accidentally gets into the soft tissue of an oyster or mollusk.
+Pearls are formed when an irritant accidentally gets into the soft tissue of an oyster or mollusk.
 As a defense mechanism, the animal produces secretions called Nacre (aka Mother of Pearl) that coats the irritant.
 Many layers of coating are deposited on the irritant making it smooth.

 In the case of ‘Cultured Pearls’ the only difference is that the irritant is introduced into the mollusk by an obliging human rather than natural forces.
 After two-to-three years of nacre formation, a lustrous pearl is produced!

 So, are Cultured Pearls “REAL” pearls?
-Absolutely!!
+Absolutely.
 Cultured Pearls are very real as they are still created by the mollusk’s natural defense mechanism.
 The only difference between Natural Pearls and Cultured Pearls is that in the latter, humans introduce the irritant into the mollusk allowing the process to begin.

-There are four major types of Cultured Pearls:
+Four major types of Cultured Pearls:

 Akoya— Akoya Pearls are the most familiar to jewelry customers.
 They are the classics, best known for their perfectly round shape and their sharp, reflective luster.
 When you picture a round strand of white pearls, you might be thinking of Akoya.